 How to protect Dropbox with Face ID

-For those of you who prefer storing your files to Dropbox over Google Drive or iCloud, you can add an extra layer of security with FaceID.
+For those of you who prefer storing your files in Dropbox over Google Drive or iCloud, you can add an extra layer of security with FaceID.
 Here’s how to protect Dropbox with Face ID:

 - Open Dropbox.